Aliases for RASD1 Gene

 GeneCards Summary for RASD1 Gene

-RASD1 (RAS, Dexamethasone-Induced 1) is a Protein Coding gene.
-Diseases associated with RASD1 include prostate leiomyosarcoma and multiple myeloma.
-Among its related pathways are Neuroscience and MAP Kinase Signaling.
+RASD1 (Ras Related Dexamethasone Induced 1) is a Protein Coding gene.
+Diseases associated with RASD1 include multiple myeloma and prostate leiomyosarcoma.
+Among its related pathways are Circadian entrainment and MAP Kinase Signaling.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAP2B.